Characteristics of Induced Abortions Reported in Michigan

 Michigan Department of Health & Human Services

-Michigan residents received 97 percent of the induced abortions that occurred in Michigan in 2017.
-This proportion is similar to that which was observed in previous years.
+Michigan residents received 94.7 percent of the induced abortions that occurred in Michigan in 2019.
+This proportion decreased by 1 percent to that which was observed in previous years.

-In 2017, about half of the resident women receiving abortions had no previous induced abortions.
-In general, from 1985 through 2017, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.1 percent in 2017.
-The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 51.4 percent in 2017.
+In 2019, over half of the resident women receiving abortions had no previous induced abortions.
+In general, from 1985 through 2019, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.8 percent in 2019.
+The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 51.3 percent in 2019.

-About 65 percent of the resident women obtaining induced abortions in 2017 had a previous term pregnancy.
-Of the women who had a previous term pregnancy, over 38 percent in 2017 had at least two or more term pregnancies.
-(See Number of Reported Induced Abortions by the Number of Previous Pregnancies Carried to Term and Marital Status, Michigan Residents, 2017.)
+65.4 percent of the resident women obtaining induced abortions in 2019 had a previous term pregnancy.
+Of the women who had a previous term pregnancy, 39.2 percent in 2019 had at least two or more term pregnancies.
+(See Number of Reported Induced Abortions by the Number of Previous Pregnancies Carried to Term and Marital Status, Michigan Residents, 2019.)

-Other than self-referral, which was reported for 87.8 percent of all induced abortions in 2017, the most frequent source of referral for induced abortion services was a family member or a friend (6.4 percent) and a physician (2 percent).
-(See Number of Reported Induced Abortions by Source of Referral and Age of Woman, 2017.)
+Other than self-referral, which was reported for 89.5 percent of all induced abortions in 2019, the most frequent source of referral for induced abortion services was a family member or a friend (5.9 percent), followed by other (2.2 percent) and a physician (2.1 percent).
+(See Number of Reported Induced Abortions by Source of Referral and Age of Woman, 2019.)

-In 2013, 6,569 abortions were performed in freestanding clinics and 19,386 were perform in a physician's private office.
-By 2017, the number of abortions performed in freestanding clinics had risen by 282%; to 25,102 abortions.
-During the same time period, the number of abortions performed in physician's offices declined by 97% or to 619 abortions.
-In 2017, 94.4 percent of all abortions were performed in freestanding outpatient surgical facilities.
-The change in location of abortions is almost certainly a result of Act 499 of 2012.
+Starting in 2014, the proportion of induced abortions performed in freestanding clinics increased from 25.1 percent (2013) to 43.9 percent (2014) and 91.2 percent in 2019.
+In the meantime, the proportion of induced abortions performed in a physician's office decreased from 74.2 percent (2013) to 55.4 percent (2014) and 2.8 percent in 2019.
+The change of location is almost certainly a result of Act 499 of 2012.
 The act placed new requirements of abortion providers.
-The number of abortions performed in 2013 and in 2017 are about the same.
-(See Characteristics of Reported Induced Abortions, 1985-2017.)
+The number of abortions performed in Michigan in these years are about the same.
+(See Characteristics of Reported Induced Abortions, 1985-2019.)

 state of Michigan has established a mandatory reporting system for